-In partnership with a leading team of researchers, we are proud to present a new preprint study that demonstrates measurable carbon dioxide removal (CDR) through enhanced rock weathering (ERW) in real-world field conditions.
+In partnership with a leading team of researchers, we are proud to share a newly published study in Frontiers in Climate that demonstrates measurable carbon dioxide removal (CDR) through enhanced rock weathering (ERW) in real-world field conditions.

-The findings, submitted to Frontiers in Climate (preprint, in peer-review process), capture 1.5 years of field data from a grassland trial in Scotland, one of the most detailed ERW porewater datasets published to date.
+The findings capture 1.5 years of field data from a grassland trial in Scotland, providing one of the most detailed ERW porewater datasets published to date.

-The study provides critical evidence that ERW can deliver durable CDR beyond laboratory models, even in cooler, wetter climates.
+The study provides critical evidence that ERW can deliver durable CDR in real-world conditions, even in cooler, temperate climates.

 Key results from the research include:

-– Statistically significant direct potential CO₂ removal of up to 0.53 tonnes per hectare after 18 months of weathering.
+– Significant direct potential CO₂ removal of up to 0.53 tonnes per hectare after 18 months of weathering.

-– When the mass of rock applied is taken into account, 42 kg of CO₂ per tonne of basalt applied per hectare was potentially removed.
+– When the mass of rock applied is taken into account, 4.2 kg of CO₂ per tonne of basalt applied per hectare was potentially removed during the study period.

 – Valuable insights into the importance of particle size, soil incorporation, and hydrological monitoring for future MRV development.